 Founded in 1879 – an era in which the Bowery neighborhood came to define the term “skid row” – The Bowery Mission has a storied history of serving New Yorkers experiencing homelessness and hunger.
 Today, The Bowery Mission is a results-oriented organization recognized as one of New York City's most effective homeless service agencies.
 While the organization continues its legacy of providing compassionate basic needs services – meals, shelter, clothing, and more – it also offers a full residential continuum of care designed to help adults overcome cycles of poverty and homelessness for good.
 Programs and services are now provided at nine locations across the New York Metro Area and beyond.

-The Bowery Mission will be partnering with and hosting Inspire in our second season for "Hope Comes Home".
+The Bowery Mission partnered with and hosted Inspire in our second season for "Hope Comes Home".

 The Center at West Park is a home for arts, culture, and community in the landmark West Park Presbyterian Church on the Upper West Side in Manhattan.
 The Center is a secular not-for-profit organization that offers a diverse range of programs for artists, audiences, and the neighborhood; manages the building’s venues; and stewards the restoration of its historic exterior.